ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

    - **Higher total score**: An exact formula will be used: `Total score = SUM(Team score)`, where:
      - `Team score` is the highest team total scores gained in all tries.
      - A higher `Total score` will have higher ranks.
    - **Higher map score**: Higher team scores will receive higher ranks.
-Comparisons will be done from stage 1 to the last stage in order until ties are broken.
+Comparisons will be done from the last stage to the first stage in order until ties are broken.
-   - **Fewer total tries**: Fewer maps that the team played in the qualifier lobby will get higher ranks.
+   - **Fewer total tries**: Teams that play fewer maps in the qualifier lobby will receive higher ranks.
    - **Dice rolls**: If still tied, all tied team captains will gather in a multiplayer room, using `!roll`; higher results will get higher ranks.
 Roll again until breaking all ties.
 6. The top 64 seeded teams will advance to the Group Stage.